DiLiubarets/quartz_blog/content/index.md

 ```
 And
 [[Excel]] isn’t just a tool for me; it’s a playground for creativity and problem-solving.
-I am a data-driven professional with expert-level Excel skills, turning raw data into clear, actionable insights through advanced reporting and automation.
+I am a data-driven professional who turns raw data into clear, actionable insights through advanced reporting and automation.
 From interactive dashboards to complex data analysis, I use Excel to simplify workflows and unlock powerful solutions.